termux/termux-gui/Protocol.md

 - hideSoftKeyboard: Forces to soft keyboard to hide.
   - Parameters:
     - aid: The Activity id of the Activity that wants to hide the soft keyboard.
+- interceptBackButton:
+  - Parameters:
+    - aid: The Activity id of the Activity that wants intercept back button presses.
+    - intercept: A boolean, whether to intercept back button presses and send an event or to use the default action of finishing the Activity.